saeedafra/rosa-evaluation-track/basic_integral/basic_integral.md

     The integral for N = 40 is -2.39392e-16
     The integral for N = 80 is 8.98153e-16

-Something odd about the result?
-Here is a bonus assignment for those who're interested: Try to explain these numbers, where they come from, and why they don't decrease with $N$.
+**Bonus assignment**: Something odd about the result?
+Here is a bonus assignment for those who're interested.
+Try to explain these numbers, where they come from, and why they don't decrease with $N$.
 Put your explanation in `explanation.md` and submit it along with your solution.
-(This is just a bonus, just skip it if you don't have enough time)
+(This is just a bonus.
+Skip it if you don't have enough time)

 You must use `basic_integral.cpp` as the file name and save it in this folder.

-To learn about how assignments and submissions work, see readme.md of the repository.
+To learn about how assignments and submissions work, see `readme.md` of the repository.